Today's Articles

 *On this date in 1902, we celebrate the founding of the Black-owned Mechanics Savings Bank.

 This was a depository institution in the Jackson Ward neighborhood of Richmond, Virginia.
-John Mitchell, Jr. African American, was its founder.
-He also owned and edited the Richmond Planet.
-In 1905 the bank bought a three-story brick building at No. 310 East Broad Street.
-The bank's Clay Street and Third buildings were designed by architect Carl Ruehrmundand constructed in 1910.
+Its founder was John Mitchell, Jr., an African American who also owned and edited the Richmond Planet.
+In 1905, the bank bought a three-story brick building at No. 310 East Broad Street.
+The bank's Clay Street and Third buildings were designed by architect Carl Ruehrmund and constructed in 1910.

 The bank was the chief depository of the Knights of Pythias.
-At the time of its failure in 1922, the bank had deposits totaling approximately $500,000.
-In 1930, the Clay Street Building was purchased by the Southern Aid and Insurance Company.
+At the time of its failure in 1922, it had deposits totaling approximately $500,000.
+In 1930, the Southern Aid and Insurance Company purchased the Clay Street Building.

 To become a Financial Management Analyst